Year-round gardening is my ultimate goal.

 - Some final garden planning adjustments are made to maximize our garden potential.
 One of the big things I focus on is inter-planting and under-planting smaller crops around larger crops.
-I also make sure I’m using these 20 methods to increase yields.
+I also make sure I’m using these 20 methods to increase garden yields.

 - Mini hoop and low tunnels are placed over some beds once the snow is almost gone to speed up the melting and warming of the soil.
 In general your raised beds will warm up faster than ground level beds.

 - I usually have overwintered greens which will produce our first spring harvests.
 If we get an early snow melt & they’re left more exposed to the elements I will cover them with a hoop tunnel should it get too cold.
-More tips here on how to get an early spring harvest.

 - I often start two rounds of tomatoes and peppers, one in late winter and one in early spring.
 The first round go under tunnels a few weeks before I’d normally put them in the ground for early experimental transplanting.
 Some years it works, others we do get a late frost.

-Mid to Late Spring
+Mid to Late Spring Gardening Guide

 - The tunnels that were placed on the beds are ready for early transplanting: lettuce and I usually direct sow spinach, radishes and some early peas.
-I have successfully transplanted peas about 3 weeks before direct sowing outside for early yields. (in the photo above I have peas, fava beans, spinach and arugula under those tunnels if you can believe it!!)
+I have successfully transplanted peas about 3 weeks before direct sowing outside for early yields.

 - The rest of the indoor transplants are started: more brassicas, the 2nd round of nightshades & melons are started about 8 weeks before last frost.
 The summer & winter squash are started 3-4 weeks before last frost.
 Keep boosting seedlings with worm castings and starter food and move into larger pots as needed.
-Click here for when you should start your seeds.

 - Keep venting the tunnels if the temperatures climb up, equally important is to shovel any late snow from the tunnels (in the photo above this was an early April snow dump that melted within a couple of days).